Particles, Soft Bodies and Cloth objects may collide with mesh objects. Boids try to avoid Collision objects.

 Hair particles ignore deflecting objects (but you can animate them as soft bodies which take deflection into account).

-If you change the deflection settings for an object you have to recalculate the particle, soft body or cloth system by Free Cache, this is not done automatically.
-You can clear the cache for all selected objects with Ctrl-B.
+If you change the deflection settings for an object you have to recalculate the particle, soft body or cloth system by Delete Bake, this is not done automatically.

 Fraction of particles passing through the mesh.

 Damping during a collision (independent of the velocity of the particles).